 Martin and his wife have been married for 33 years and have two children.

-Twenty other distinguished alumni have already been named and will also be honored at the UofL Alumni Awards, including winners of the new Alumni Ambassador Award, Diversity Leadership Award, Emerging Leadership Award.
-More information about those honorees is available online here.
+Twenty other distinguished alumni will be honored at the UofL Alumni Awards, including winners of the Alumni Ambassador Award, Diversity Leadership Award, Emerging Leadership Award and the naming of Alumni Fellows in UofL’s colleges, schools, libraries and student affairs division.

 UofL’s Alumni Awards are sponsored by Commonwealth Credit Union and Buff City Soap.
 For information about all events planned for UofL’s Homecoming Week 2021, visit the Homecoming website.